kanavsinglaa/StereoVision/README.md

 # Stereo Point Cloud Generation
 This program used two images taken from cameras aligned on a horizon to create a 3D scene; a point cloud of the environment.
-This program intends to mimic how are eyes and brain work to provide depth to whatever you are see.
+This program intends to mimic how are eyes and brain work to provide depth to whatever you see.
 Code folder contains all the coding files, which will be needed.

 A detailed explanation of how this algorithm works is provided <a href="./Point-Clouds_from_StereoImages_report.pdf">here</a>.